337,000 LAPD Records Leaked: What Happened and How It Affects You

 After the LAPD data breach exposed thousands of records, checking your accounts and personal data is a key first step.

-A massive data breach exposed hundreds of thousands of LAPD files through a city system.
+A data breach exposed hundreds of thousands of LAPD files through a city system.
 Here’s what happened, what was leaked, and what it means for data security beyond the police.

 What Happened?